-And here’s how it turned out!!
-(Look how happy she is in that picture too??!
-Makes me want to make a million of those bad boys.
-Mom for the win!)
+And here’s how it turned out.
+(Look how happy she is in that picture too??!).

-Now, I’m not saying that this will solve all of your little’s fears (because even mine STILL gets up from time to time), but it WILL bring light to her darkness, which is really what all of us parents want to do, right?
+Now, I’m not saying that this will solve all of your little’s fears (because even mine STILL gets up from time to time), but it WILL bring light to the situation, which is really what all of us mamas want to do, right?

 Simple, but so good.
 And at the very least, you can say you didn’t die trying, you went down laughing instead.